gondsm/crossword_generator/readme.md

 3. The technique expands the list of words into a list of possibilities, where each possibility encodes a possible starting location for a word, as well as its direction.
 This essentially constitutes all possible words that can be placed into the grid.
 4. A new word is taken from the list of possibilities and placed on the grid.
 This makes it so a number of possibilities are now invalid, and these are removed from the list.
 Steps 3 and 4 are repeated until the grid is as full as we want it to be.

+Performance Considerations
+---

+On my consumer-grade machine (i7-6700HQ) the algorithm can generate a 20x20 grid with 50% completion.
+I am currently looking into ways of improving this mark, and already have a ton of ideas, so stay tuned!

 Usage
 ---